Your DISC Profile

 According to the DISC personality assessment, the “I” stands for someone that is friendly, outgoing, and talkative.
 Or as Mr. Walton likes to say, “a party looking for a place to happen.”
 And this describes just about all of the RR staff.
 Expectedly, it’s very common to find high “I” individuals in the recruiting field, or in a sales and marketing.
 However, it’s not very common to find them in IT.

-The DISC personality test can be quite informative when it comes to the workplace, because it can help you understand how others work and how to more effectively communicate with them in a way they can understand and relate to.
-It provides a quick reference on the way that people are inclined to think, act, and communicate.
-The DISC Personality Profile identifies patterns of behavior, and can be used to implement solutions for maximizing an employee’s strengths and minimizing weaknesses.
+The DISC personality test can be quite informative when it comes to the workplace.
+This is because it can help you understand how others work.
+More importantly, it will help you understand how to more effectively communicate with others.
+It provides a quick reference on the way that people tend to think, act, and communicate.
+The DISC Personality Profile identifies patterns of behavior.
+These patterns can be used to implement solutions for maximizing an employee’s strengths while minimizing weaknesses.